AbhishekGiri04/CodeAG.io/README.md

 ## 📖 About

-CodeAG.io is the official website of **Abhishek Giri**, an AI & ML Developer and Full-Stack Development Enthusiast.
+Agnix is the official website of **Abhishek Giri**, an AI & ML Developer and Full-Stack Development Enthusiast.
 This platform showcases cutting-edge technology expertise, innovative projects, and professional achievements in artificial intelligence and machine learning.

 <br>